lateplate/lateplate.github.io/_posts/2018-01-10-hate-your-job-happier-times-are-within-your-grasp.md

 I bring it up because I hope it shows the kinds of crazy, unexpected, wonderful things that can happen to anyone’s career if you take a chance.

 I’m not special — all I did was acknowledge my unhappiness, embrace the uneasiness of change, and got to work.
-Yes, there was some luck involved, but even if I landed somewhere other than Basecamp, I still would’ve been happier and better off for having tried.
+Yes, there was some luck involved, but even if I didn't land at my first choice of jobs, I still would’ve been happier and better off for having tried.

 ---